AryaChavan838181/Challan_Python_CP/README.md

 2. Use HTTPS for all web traffic
 3. Use strong API keys for camera integration
 4. Keep database credentials secure
+5. Protect your `.env` file:
+   - Make sure it's included in `.gitignore` to avoid accidentally committing it
+   - Set proper file permissions (600) so only the web server can read it
+   - Ensure it's stored outside of publicly accessible directories when possible
+6. Regularly update your passwords and API keys

 ## Support
 For issues or support, please contact: